Motorcycle Registration in New JerseyCompare Motorcycle Insurance Rates in 3 Steps

 - License plates with current decal

 A motorized bicycle (moped) is a pedal bicycle having a helper motor.
 Mopeds must be titled, registered, and insured in New Jersey―just like motorcycles.
-The title fee is $20, and the registration fee is $15.
+The registration fee is $15.

 One difference between mopeds and motorcycles, however, is that mopeds are exempt from the inspection requirements.
 To qualify as a moped and skip the inspections, a vehicle must meet the following conditions: